awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 **Note**
 Creating a batch inference job takes time\.

-1. When the batch inference job's status changes to **Active**, you can retreive the job's output from the designated output Amazon S3 bucket\.
+1. When the batch inference job's status changes to **Active**, you can retrieve the job's output from the designated output Amazon S3 bucket\.
 The output file's name will be of the format `input-name.out`\.

 ## Getting Batch Recommendations \(AWS CLI\)<a name="batch-cli"></a>

-The following is an example of a batch inference workflow using the AWS CLI\.
+The following is an example of a batch inference workflow using the AWS CLI for a solution trained using the the `USER_PERSONALIZATION` recipe\.
 A JSON file called `batch.json` is passed as input, and the output file, `batch.json.out`, is returned to an Amazon S3 bucket\.

+For `batch-inference-job-config`, the example includes `USER_PERSONALIZE` recipe specific `itemExplorationConfig` hyperparameters: `explorationWeight` and `explorationItemAgeCutOff`\.
+Optionally include `explorationWeight` and `explorationItemAgeCutOff` values to configure exploration\.
+For more information, see [User\-Personalization Recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

 ```
 aws personalize create-batch-inference-job --job-name batchTest \
                 --solution-version-arn arn:aws:personalize:us-west-2:012345678901:solution/batch-test-solution-version/1234abcd \
                 --job-input s3DataSource={path=s3://personalize/batch/input/input.json} \
                 --job-output s3DataDestination={path=s3://personalize/batch/output/} \
-                --role-arn arn:aws:iam::012345678901:role/import-export-role
+                --role-arn arn:aws:iam::012345678901:role/import-export-role \
+                --batch-inference-job-config itemExplorationConfig={explorationWeight=0.3, explorationItemAgeCutOff=30}

 {
    "batchInferenceJobArn": "arn:aws:personalize:us-west-2:012345678901:batch-inference-job/batchTest"